kapouer/notemplate-archive/README.md

 	the original ones.
 	If return value is an array, entries with index >= 1 will add new files to tar stream.
+* match
+  RegExp, defaults to /.*/
+	Only matching url are processed, others are left untouched and not included in the archive.